rmkelley/rmkelley.github.io/batch1.md

 Difference in Elevation

 The data is ASTER elevation data subtracted from SRTM elevation data, with orange veering towards ASTER data and blue towards SRTM.
 Notice there is a diagonal strip running across the frame.
-I shows how a single pass of an imager can dramatically change data outputs.
+I show how a single pass of an imager can dramatically change data outputs.

 ![Elevation Difference](Elevation_difference.jpg)
 ![](Elevation_difference_legend.png)